frokats/Internet_Radio_ESP8266_VS1053/README.md

 # Internet_Radio_ESP8266_VS1053
-This is an Internet Radio reciever made with ESP8266 on Arduino enviroment
+This is an Internet Radio reciever made with ESP8266 and VS1053 on Arduino enviroment

 I use:<br>
 ESP8266 D1 mini like this <br>